hdShang/arxiv-daily/docs/cs-LG/2025-05-06/papers/250503652v1-mitigating-mode-collapse-in-normalizing-flows-by-annealing-with-an-a.md

 ---
 layout: default
-title: Mitigating mode collapse in normalizing flows by annealing with an adaptive schedule: Application to parameter estimation
+title: "Mitigating mode collapse in normalizing flows by annealing with an adaptive schedule: Application to parameter estimation"
 ---

 # Mitigating mode collapse in normalizing flows by annealing with an adaptive schedule: Application to parameter estimation